-Remove OpenType and TrueType fonts from Windows endpoints with automatic registry cleanup
+Remove unused or vulnerable OpenType and TrueType fonts from Windows endpoints and clean stale font registry entries

-usePayload parameter: Set to true/1/yes/y when using payload mode, or false/0/no/n for name-based mode
+usePayload parameter: true/1/yes/y for ZIP payload mode, false/0/no/n for name-based mode against the existing installed set

 Consider Worklets your easy button